rsyncOSX/RsyncOSXdocs/content/post/RsyncGUIIntro.md

 ### Rsync version 2.6.9

 The default version of rsync in macOS is old, version 2.6.9, protocol version 29 released in nov 2006.
 This version of rsync does not support snapshot tasks.
 If you want to utilize [snapshot tasks](/post/snapshots) or [scheduling of tasks](/post/scheduletasks/) please use RsyncOSX instead.

-## When you start RsyncGUI for the first time

-RsyncGUI is a sandboxed macOS app and the first to do is to grant RsyncGUI permission to read the users home catalog.
-When RsyncGUI is started for the first time, it asks for permission to access your home catalog.
-Please see the [start RsyncGUI for the first time](/post/RsyncGUIfirststart).

 ## Where to start?